A four-stage pipeline diagram illustrating Signals, Fusion, Rules, and Results with icons and connections.

 Signal A candidate source returning an IQuery.
 Text, graph, external — as many as you need.
 If the query carries scores (e.g. StartAtSimilarTextAsync), the engine uses them; otherwise it ranks by position

 Weight(...)
-Scales a signal's contribution to the fused rank
+Scales a signal's contribution to the fused score

 You can also start the scenario straight from a similarity search — the initial scores become the first signal: